readthedocs/blog/sphinx-search-as-you-type.rst

 - Multiple Hits Per Search Result: This is one of the highly requested features.
   Now, we support results from the sections of the docs, clicking on which will take you to that particular section and not just to the top of the result page.
-  You don't have to scroll anymore to the desired result.

 - Code Search: We now support code search.
 If you want to search a particular function or an API endpoint -- you can just type your query and you will find it in the results.